The Romantics

-The Romantics are an American rock band formed in 1977 in Detroit.
-The band is often put under the banner of power pop and new wave.
+The Romantics are an American rock band formed in 1977 in Detroit, Michigan.
+The band's music is often categorized as power pop and new wave.
 They were influenced by 1950s American rock and roll, Detroit's MC5, the Stooges, early Bob Seger, Motown R&B, 1960s North American garage rock as well as the British Invasion rockers.

-The Romantics achieved substantial popularity in the United States, the Netherlands, Germany, Canada, and Australia, with their two best-charting songs "What I Like About You", peaking at #49 in the US and #2 in Australia, and "Talking in Your Sleep", reaching #3 in the US, #1 in Canada, and #14 in Australia.
+The Romantics achieved substantial popularity in the United States, Belgium, the Netherlands, Germany, Canada, and Australia, with their two best-charting songs "What I Like About You", peaking at #49 in the US and #2 in Australia, and "Talking in Your Sleep", reaching #3 in the US, #1 in Canada, and #14 in Australia.
 The two songs have become mainstays on 1980s-focused, classic rock, and active rock radio stations.
-Their debut album, released on January 4, 1980, in the UK, has the distinction of being the first record to be released of that decade.

 Career

-The Romantics and National Breakout (1977–1982)
+The Romantics, National Breakout, and Strictly Personal (1977–1982)

 The Romantics' original lineup consisted of vocalist, rhythm guitarist, and harmonicist Wally Palmar; lead guitarist and vocalist Mike Skill; bassist and backing vocalist Rich Cole; and drummer and vocalist Jimmy Marinos.
 All four band members made songwriting contributions to the group, but Palmar and Skill were considered the band's primary tunesmiths.
 The band's first show was on Valentine's Day at My Fair Lady Club in Detroit, opening for the New MC5 in 1977.
 For three years, the band was on the road, playing in venues like Boston's Rathskeller, New York City's CBGB and Max's Kansas City, and Cleveland's Agora.
 They were signed to Nat Weiss' Nemperor after a show at Hurrahs, and in September 1979, the band recorded their debut self-titled album with British producer Pete Solley.
 The group's true record debut was the 1978 single on Spider Records, "Little White Lies" (b/w "I Can't Tell You Anything"), followed that year by the Bomp! single "Tell It to Carrie" (b/w "First in Line").
 All of these were re-recorded later for the first LP.

 The album sold roughly 200,000 copies and yielded the hit "What I Like About You", which reached #49 in the US, #8 in the Netherlands, and #2 in Australia, where the band was especially popular.
 As all four members were singers, the straightforward beat of "What I Like About You" lent the opportunity for drummer Jimmy Marinos to take the vocals.